nealcrook/nascom/ROM/bbug/README.md

     > 0838 00 00 00 00 00 00 00 00 40
     > 0840 00 00 00 00 00 00 00 00 48
     > 0848 00 00 00 00 00 00 00 00 50

+# Futures

+Annotate comments from hand-written source code in the manual.
+Currently, the comments are restricted to stuff patched in from t2 source code.